 (3) The Minister may revoke the appointment of a Council member who is not a public officer, or of a deputy of such a member, if the member or deputy —

-(a) becomes incapable of carrying out satisfactorily the duties of a Council member;
+(a) becomes incapable of carrying out satisfactorily the duties of a Council member; or

 (b) is absent without the leave of the Council from 3 consecutive meetings of the Council of which he or she has had notice; or

-(c) becomes bankrupt or applies to take the benefit of any law for the relief of bankrupt or insolvent debtors or compounds with his or her creditors or makes an assignment of his or her remuneration for their benefit.
+(c) is, according to the Interpretation Act 1984 section 13D, a bankrupt or a person whose affairs are under insolvency laws.

 (4) A Council member who is a public officer, or the deputy of such a member, ceases to be a member or deputy if he or she ceases to be eligible to be appointed or nominated for appointment as that member or deputy.

 (5) The Minister may at any time revoke the appointment of a Council member who is a public officer or of a deputy of such a member but, if another Minister’s nomination is required for the appointment of a successor of that member or deputy, cannot do so unless requested to do so by that other Minister.

+[Section 9 amended by No. 18 of 2009 s.
+76.]

 10. Remuneration and allowances

 Council members who are not public officers, and their deputies, are entitled to the remuneration and allowances determined by the Minister from time to time on the recommendation of the Minister for Public Sector Management.